themanyone/whisper_dictation/README.md

 The commands to install jax for GPU(CUDA) are copied [from here](https://jax.readthedocs.io/en/latest/index.html).

 Install [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) and make sure the examples work.
 You may need to reboot to make CUDA work, after getting everything installed.
 And after each kernel update, and video driver upgrade/recompilation.
+Update: An alternative to rebooting is to reload the Nvidia uvm module `sudo modprobe -r nvidia_uvm && sudo modprobe nvidia_uvm`.

 ```shell
 # activate conda or venv